pi-square-io/iam-terraform-module/README.md

 ### AWS IAM module
 #### Features
 - Creating an Iam module which enables the creation of an IAM role attached to a newly created policy or to an existing one.
-- Using terraform template_file to define the policy statement.
+- Using terraform template_file to define the policy statement and the assume role statement.

 #### Usage
 - Creating Iam role module